gabeguio/stock-sage/README.md

 ## Overview

-Stock Sage is a dashboard for investors to access historical pricing data using AlphaAdvantage’s public API.
+Stock Sage is a dashboard for investors to analyze historical pricing data from a variety of asset classes (e.g., stocks, ETFs, mutual funds) using AlphaAdvantage’s public API.
-Investors may save recent queries to track historical moments.
+Stock Sage allows investors to store and save recent queries.
 For each query, an investor may add a title and description to document their thoughts.

 ## Technologies